 Slight modifications to the Building Envelope may be made by the ARC upon application of an Owner as part of the design review process.
+Proposed additions to the Building Envelope must be accompanied by reductions of equal area.
 The ARC may allow such modifications to the Building Envelope when, in the sole discretion of the ARC, such a modification does not affect the view corridors from surrounding Lots, privacy of neighboring homes, natural features and vegetation on the Lot and the overall character of the development.
 Modifications to Building Envelopes approved by the ARC are subject to final approval by the County.
 No shifting of entire envelope is permitted.